nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 Step 6.
 The `Module` is searched for through the `Model#getFilteredModuleList()` and when it is found, the `Module#addAssignment()` is executed with the `Assignment`, adding the assignment to the module's `GradeTracker`.

 Step 7.
+The `Model#setModule()` operation exposed in the Model interface is invoked to replace the original module with the updated module containing the assignemnt.

+Step 8.
 A `CommandResult` from the command execution is returned to `LogicManager`

 #### Design consideration: